'Hoppers' Late Homer Sinks Drive, 5-4

 Greenville Drive News Release

-Kristian Campbell knocked a game-tying two-run homer in the seventh, but his heroics were outdone by the Greensboro Grasshoppers' (26-19) PJ Hilson who lifted a two-out go-ahead homer in the bottom of the eighth to help the 'Hoppers down the Greenville Drive (20-25), 5-4 on Sunday evening in Greensboro.
+Kristian Campbell knocked a game-tying two run homer in the seventh, but his heroics were outdone by the Greensboro Grasshoppers' (26-19) PJ Hilson who lifted a two-out go-ahead homer in the eighth to help the 'Hoppers down the Greenville Drive (20-25), 5-4 on Sunday evening in Greensboro.

 Down 4-2, Campbell's big-fly with Gonzalez on first, knotted the game, potentially setting up extra innings for the third time this season between the two squads.
 But, Hilson's two-out launch in the eighth dashed the Drive's hopes of picking up a series win over the North Division's top team.